Django Interview Questions

 10. How do you configure Django to connect to a database (e.g., PostgreSQL, MySQL)?

 To connect Django to a database like PostgreSQL or MySQL, you need to configure the DATABASES setting in the settings.py file.
-Django supports multiple databases through its ORM.

 Example (PostgreSQL):